 Under state law, embezzlement penalties can include:

 When your rights and liberties are at stake, you need a team of fighters on your side.
-Our firm is made up of South Bend criminal defense attorneys who have extensive courtroom experience – especially with felony jury trials.
+Our firm is made up of Indianapolis, IN criminal defense attorneys who have extensive courtroom experience – especially with felony jury trials.
 Regardless of the opposition you may face, our lawyers are prepared to take any case to trial.
 Our team knows your rights and we have the tenacity, determination and skill to fight for them.

 Like most white collar crimes, money laundering can result in heavy penalties due to the high monetary value of the alleged offense.
 The crime concerns concealing illegally-earned income and disguising it as legitimate.
 Authorities will often allege that money laundering is associated with a larger, organized crime enterprise—which is why it accusations should always be met with knowledgeable, hard-hitting defense.